Understanding Low Water Pressure in Sydney Homes

 Solution:

-Professional leak detection using acoustic sensors and thermal imaging locates hidden leaks for repair.
+Professional leak detection using acoustic sensors and thermal imaging locates hidden leaks with minimal disruption so they can be repaired promptly.

 5. Pressure Regulator Failure

 Pressure regulators (PRVs) control incoming water pressure.
-When they fail, pressure can drop significantly.
+When they fail, pressure can drop significantly — or spike dangerously high.

 Solution:

-Test pressure with a gauge.
-If below 40 PSI and main valve is open, the PRV likely needs adjustment or replacement.
+Test your pressure with a gauge.
+If it reads below 40 PSI and the main valve is fully open, the PRV likely needs adjustment or replacement by a licensed plumber.

 6. Main Water Line Issues

-Problems with the main water supply line affect entire properties:
+Problems with the main water supply line affect the entire property:

 - Tree roots crushing or penetrating pipes